 And the recycling process only catches so much, while straws, cutlery, and smaller pieces of plastic escape machinery.

 Ocean pollution isn’t the problem of just one country.
-Every country in the world contributes to it, and it’s why the UN focuses on it so much.
+Every country in the world contributes to it, as the UK alone throws 4.4 billion plastic straws, and it’s why the UN focuses on it so much.

 During a Five-Year Clean-Up Program, Almost 7.5 Million Plastic Straws Pollute the Coastlines of the US.